hyperledger-labs/splice/README.md

 The logs from test executions are output to `/logs/canton_test.log`.
 Use `lnav` to view these logs for debugging failing test cases.
 No installation of `lnav` is required, as it is provided by default by our `direnv`.

+### Testing app behaviour outside of tests without running bundle

+Sometimes, you may need to debug startup behaviour of the Canton coin apps that is causing issues for the initialization of the [[com.daml.network.environment.CoinEnvironment]].
+You usually can't debug this behaviour via our integration tests because the integration tests require an initialized CoinEnvironment.
+At other times, you may want to start an interactive console without having to run `sbt bundle`.

+You can achieve this by using the ['Simple topology' runtime configuration](https://i.imgur.com/dPgUd2Q.png) from IntelliJ.
+After starting it, a `Run` window with an interactive console should open: [console](https://i.imgur.com/zQfbVvs.png).
+Using the runtime configuration, you can also set breakpoints as you could when executing a test from Intellij and see the results of adding log statements without needing to run `sbt bundle`.

+All screenshots are from IntelliJ IDEA 2020.1.4 on Ubuntu.

+If you don't use IntellIJ, a workaround is running `sbt apps-app/runMain com.daml.network.CoinApp -c <conf-files>`, however, this doesn't give you a debugger.

 ### Running the preflight check